Homer City, Pennsylvania: Contemporary Homer City

 Businesses within the borough that provide goods and services to residents include a bank, a grocery store, a dollar store, restaurants, hair salons, physicians' offices, a distillery and other service-oriented businesses.
 The community is served by the Borough of Homer City Police and the Homer City Volunteer Fire Department.
 Among the oldest existing structures in Homer City are its churches including Homer City United Methodist Church, Homer City United Presbyterian Church, Hope Evangelical Lutheran Church, Holy Protection (a.k.a.
 St. Mary's) Byzantine Catholic Church and Saints Peter and Paul Orthodox Church.

-The Homer City Generating Station, located in Center Township, has the tallest chimney in the United States and the third tallest in the world.
+The Homer City Generating Station, located in Center Township, once had the tallest chimney in the United States and the third tallest in the world.
+It was demolished by implosion on the morning of March 22, 2025.

 The borough's local radio station is 1160 WCCS "The Voice of Indiana County".